 Excessive work stress has the tendency to spill into intimate relationships.
 This is called relationship distress explained by the spillover model where the stress experienced in the workplace spills unintentionally into home.
-The process is such that when someone experiences stress at work, the other person empathises with the difficulties as a way of giving support, and consequently the negative affect is transmitted to the relationship.
+For example, when someone experiences stress at work, a partner may try to empathise with the difficulties as a way of giving support, and the negative mood is transmitted without any objective working through or resolution.

 A person may be stressed at work for a number of reasons.
 This may be due to the person’s difficulties with asserting themselves in their relationships, traits such as perfectionism and self-esteem problems.
 Studies have shown individuals with traits such as conscientiousness may overextend themselves, experience difficulties with saying no, thus increasing the number of hours they might spend in the office and feel even more distress.
 These mechanisms lead to the development of a conflict between one’s work and personal life demands, where leisure and relaxation time starts to compete with demands at work, leading to one feeling exhausted, stressed, lose focus and enjoyment in life.